 Every frequency bar is displayed in 3 colors.
 You can adjust these colors independently as well as their beginning with color transition pos faders.
+With the Color Fade option the colors will be smoothly faded between the positions.

 The height of the bars can be adjusted with the audio gain control.